 In 2007 ZIKV was recorded outside Africa and Asia for the first time: an outbreak occurred on Yap Island in the Federated States of Micronesia.
 It was during a subsequent outbreak in 2013-14 in French Polynesia that the first cases of possible perinatal transmission and Gullain-Barré syndrome were reported.
 In 2014 and 2015, further outbreaks in the Pacific Islands occurred.

 In 2015 to 2016, ZIKV spread throughout South and Central America, the Caribbean and parts of North America.
-The spread of ZIKV into South America coincided with an increase in microcephaly, a condition where the head cirumference is smaller than normal, as well as developmental defects in newborn children.
-This led to a Public Health Emergency of International Concern (PHEIC) being declared by the World Health Organisation (WHO) between February and November 2016.
+Due to an increase in microcephaly and developmental defects in newborn children being noted in the outbreak a Public Health Emergency of International Concern (PHEIC) was declared by the World Health Organisation (WHO) between February and November 2016.
 The PHEIC has now been replaced by the WHO's longer term Zika Strategic Response Plan.

 Published 29 January 2016

 Previous update 27 February 2019

 The risk to Scotland is considered very low due to the absence of the Aedes mosquito and the low risk of sexual transmission associated with imported cases.